Jimmicorey/Reaction-Tester-vanillaJS-CSS/README.md

 A simple reaction tester web app created with vanilla JS, HTML, and CSS

-## NOTE: REACTION TIMES ARE NOT DISPLAYING!!!! -11/11/2022 -JAMES
-## NOTE: was not an issue...
-## need to write-up how to use the web app!
-DUH - LOL - James 11/11/2022
+## quick write-up on how to use the web app...
+1. press START to begin game
+2. click on color shapes as they appear to log reaction times
+3. press END to stop the game and view a list of reaction times from the session
+4. press START again to clear screen, reset the logs, and begin a new session